KamilleModules/Ekom/doc/my/thoughts/virtual-quantity.md

-The virtual quantity is a number representing the quantity of a product instance that a user can buy.
+The virtual quantity is a number representing the maximum quantity of a product instance that a user can buy.
 It decreases/increase as the user removes/adds product(s) to her cart.